Choosing an avian vet

 What is Parrot Enrichment

 The second prong revolves around annual wellness check done by an experienced avian or exotics veterinarian.
-The main purpose wellness checks is to catch an illness early when the treatment outcome is much better.
-It’s much easier and less invasive to treat your bird in the early phases of an illness then in the advanced stages.
-Plus, the price tag for treatment goes way down.
+The main purpose wellness checks is to catch an illness early when the treatment outcome is much better (and cheaper).

 A bird whose physical and emotional needs are getting met daily is less likely to get stressed out and more likely to maintain optimum health.
 So, honing in on your parrot husbandry skills is really important to preventing illness in your pet.